Ireland. Business Hub of Europe

 The technology incentives created by Irish policies has made the industry uniquely suited to the new world of work being created by the Covid-19 pandemic.
 The great majority of roles can be performed remotely with no impact on quality or productivity.
 This is an ideal environment for companies looking for global business services partners or to expand their own customer experience operations.

 Our lawyers work across sectors and borders to deliver truly international commercial advice, mitigating risk and highlighting opportunities.
 Our ability to be able to provide in-house, country-specific legal expertise is something that few UK-based law firms like us can offer.

 Del Canto Chambers specialists are constantly up to date with new legislative changes and aware of any tax and legal implications especially those derived from Brexit.
 We understand local and regional Irish business practices, the tax and legal issues and the regulatory practices.
 Our clients can rely on credible advice, tailored to their unique requirements, whilst taking into account the diverse and complex legal and tax systems in the country they wish to do business in.

 With coronavirus related travel restrictions set to continue for the foreseeable future, we have developed a virtual Hispanic Dispute Resolution Centre in London via our offices based in the Strand.
-As members of The Leading Edge Alliance, the second-largest international association in the world, we work with local accounting, financial, tax and business advisory services we can put our clients in touch with for local Irish business support.
+At Del Canto Chambers we work with local accounting, financial, tax and business advisory services we can put our clients in touch with for local Irish business support.

 Del Canto Chambers offers a turnkey project management approach with a full-service support system, including decision-making protocols and timelines.
 We offer proven turnkey solutions to successfully manage international projects with multiple local country partners, helping you navigate international complexities.
 This holistic turnkey approach facilitates effective coordination between different parties, and jurisdictions, ensuring that projects are delivered on time and budget, from initial execution through to completion.